Derry beat Armagh on penalties to win Ulster final thriller

 Hunting a first Ulster title since 2008, the Orchard men led by two points in the second half of extra-time only for Derry to fight back and edge ahead.

-With the holders leading by a point in the dying seconds, Rian O'Neill landed a free to keep Armagh's hopes alive only for them to fall short in heartbreaking fashion as McFaul's successful kick sparked jubilant scenes among the Derry fans at St Tiernach's Park.
+With the holders leading by a point in the dying seconds, Rian O'Neill landed a free to keep Armagh's hopes alive, but they fell short in heartbreaking fashion as McFaul's successful kick sparked jubilant scenes among the Derry fans at a sold-out St Tiernach's Park.

 The build-up to Sunday's final was dominated by serious allegations of domestic violence made against Derry manager Rory Gallagher by his wife Nicola Gallagher.